utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 > **Use the Postman desktop app to configure and run performance tests.** You can't use the Postman web app for performance testing.
 During a performance test, all requests are sent from the host computer where you are running the Postman desktop app.

 Before you configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to use to simulate user activity.
-For each virtual user, Postman will run the collection in parallel and repeatedly to simulate real-world load on your API.
+Each virtual user runs the selected requests in the specified order and repeats the sequence throughout the test.
+Multiple virtual users all operate in parallel to simulate real-world usage of your API.

 To configure a performance test in the Postman desktop app, do the following: